dinoDachi/vagrant/readme.md

 Change dir to `/vagrant` and run either `sudo sh bootstrap-lamp.sh $1` or `sudo bootstrap-node` to set up either LAMP or Node environtments. $1 is a string argument for the name of the site to set up.

-Edit the vagrant file to add in an ip address mapped to this box.
-Make sure it's in the private address space and then edit your hosts file to link to it.
-I use gaskmask for this.
+Edit the Vagrantfile and replace the 'XXX's in the ip address with a useable ip address and change the synced folder path to where your files are kept.

 ###Apache
 The Apache `{$1}.conf` file will be set up linked to `./public` as the document root.

 ###Node
-If it says NVM or NODE/NPM isn't install, run `nvm use 0.11.14` and it should be good.
+If it says NVM or NODE/NPM isn't installed, run `nvm use 0.11.14` and it should be good.